Wonders of Ho Chi Minh City: An In-Depth Travel Guide

 Another museum to also discover is the Fito museum - museum of Traditional Medicine of Vietnam.
 A collection of more than 3,000 objects linked to traditional Vietnamese medicine from the Stone Age to the present day is presented there: recipes for natural medicinal remedies, exhibitions of plants and medicinal alcohols.

-Nguyen Hue Street is a wide promenade in the middle of downtown District 1.
-This pedestrian zone is surrounded by beautiful French colonial architectural marvels like the People's Committee, the Rex Hotel, and a luxury shopping mall.
+Nguyen Hue Street is a wide promenade in downtown District 1, surrounded by French colonial landmarks like the People's Committee, the Rex Hotel, and a luxury mall.

-Don't forget to visit apartment-cafe 42, an emblematic building on the pedestrian street.
-This old building with authentic Vietnamese style is now a complex of artistic boutiques, fashion boutiques and cafes.
-Many cafes in the building also offer panoramic views of the city.
-Finally, end your day in style by watching the sunset from Bach Dang Pier, located at the other end of Nguyen Hue Street, which offers a magnificent view of the Saigon River.
+Be sure to explore apartment-cafe 42, an iconic Vietnamese-style building filled with artistic boutiques, fashion shops, and cafes.
+Many cafes here also offer panoramic city views.
+End your day by watching the sunset from Bach Dang Pier at the other end of Nguyen Hue Street, where you’ll enjoy a magnificent view of the Saigon River.

 If you want to explore Ho Chi Minh city in an original way, we recommend taking the “Sai Gon water bus”.
 This river shuttle service allows you to experience the city from a different perspective, navigating the Sai Gon River.
 In addition, the price is very affordable, with a fare of only 15,000 VND for a one-way ticket or 30,000 VND for a round trip, or around $1.5.

-The departure pier is located downtown, close to the Liberty Central Saigon Riverside Hotel and the famous Nguyen Hue Walking Street, making it an easily accessible activity for travelers.
-The "Sai Gon water bus" offers you a breathtaking view of the city's historic buildings and its modern skyscrapers.
-You will also be able to admire the daily life of the inhabitants who work and travel along the river.
-This experience is a unique opportunity to discover the city differently, while enjoying a moment of relaxation and tranquility on the water.
+The departure pier is conveniently located downtown, near the Liberty Central Saigon Riverside Hotel and Nguyen Hue Walking Street, making it easily accessible for travelers.
+The 'Sai Gon water bus' offers stunning views of the city's historic buildings and modern skyscrapers, along with a glimpse into the daily life of locals along the river.
+This unique experience allows you to discover the city from a new perspective while enjoying a relaxing, tranquil journey on the water.

 Tortue Lake, located in the 3rd district of Saigon, is a popular place for local young people to meet, chat and have a good time with friends in the evenings and weekends.
 This visit will allow you to discover the daily life of local youth and learn more about their culture.
 The lake is surrounded by trees and offers a cool and pleasant atmosphere, ideal for a short walk even if you are in downtown Saigon.